 How old do I have to be to be seen at My Foot Clinic?

-There is no age restriction to be seen by a Podiatrist, we welcome the whole family to our practice.
+There is no age restriction to be seen by a foot health professional, we welcome the whole family to our practice.

 Do I need an appointment or can I turn up to the clinic?